Do arrests show up on employment background checks in Nevada?

 How Can I Prevent Employers From Accessing My Criminal History?

-Employers not exempt from obtaining your consent to perform a background check can only obtain your criminal history with your consent.
+Employers not exempt from obtaining your consent to perform a background check can only get your criminal history with your consent.

 You can also seal your criminal records.
-In Nevada, most criminal records can be sealed or made invisible, which will stop prior arrests and convictions from appearing on your criminal record.
-The process of sealing your criminal records is a time-consuming multi-step process best handled by an experienced criminal defense attorney.
+In Nevada, most criminal records can be sealed or made invisible, stopping prior arrests and convictions from appearing on your criminal record.
+Sealing your criminal records is a time-consuming, multi-step process best handled by an experienced criminal defense attorney.

 Unique to Nevada, the state Gaming Board has the authority to access sealed criminal records to determine the status of a gaming license or registration and to verify any prior gaming offenses.

-If you’re looking to seal your criminal record or believe the information in your criminal record is incorrect, then contact the De Castroverde Law Group today.
+If you want to seal your criminal record or believe the information in your criminal record is incorrect, contact the De Castroverde Law Group today.
 With more than 25 years of criminal defense experience and two former Nevada state prosecutors on our team, De Castroverde Law Group is your choice for knowledgeable and dedicated representation.